Houston Child Custody Attorney

 A person with court-ordered custody of a child is a conservator.
 There are three types of conservators in Texas:

-- In most custody cases, parents will be named as joint managing conservators, which means they share decision-making rights on most issues related to their child or children.
+- In most custody situations, parents will be named as Joint Managing Conservators, which means they share decision-making rights on most issues related to their child or children.
 The amount of time the child or children will spend with each parent will be decided separately by way of a possession order, although one parent will typically be named the custodial parent and the child or children will primarily live with this parent.

 At Kay Polk, Attorney at Law, we understand that child custody cases can be emotionally challenging and complex.
 Our experienced Houston custody attorney is dedicated to protecting the best interests of your child and helping you navigate through the legal process.